reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 ### Publishing Messages to the SNS Topic

-Now that we are done with the SNS related configurations, we will create a service method that accepts a DTO containing user creation details and publishes a message to the SNS topic:
+Now that we are done with the SNS-related configurations, we will create a service method that accepts a DTO containing user creation details and publishes a message to the SNS topic:

 ```java
 @Slf4j